Overall Score 7.0 Represents average audio ecosystem compatibility score.

 .

-The JLab Go Air support voice prompts.
-Automatically receive information via audio messages, say if there is a problem with the connection.
+The JLab Go Air have voice prompts.
+Automatically receive information via audio messages, say if there is an issue with the connection.

-The Jabra Evolve2 Buds also support voice prompts .i.e the device notifies you if the battery is running low, and you need to recharge the device.
+Jabra Evolve2 Buds also have voice prompts .i.e the device notifies you when the battery is low, and it's time to recharge them.

-The Jabra Evolve2 Buds come with a special case.
-Carrying earbuds without a case, or putting them in your pockets without a casing can easily damage them.
+Jabra Evolve2 Buds come with a special pouch.
+Carrying earphones without a case, or putting them in your pockets without a cover may easily put them at risk of getting damaged.